setParams: Set or change any model parameters

 (To avoid clutter, we are not showing the species index in the equations, although each species has its own maturity ogive.)
 The maturity weights are taken from the w_mat column of the species_params data frame.
 Any missing maturity weights are set to 1/4 of the maximum weight in the w_max column.

 The sigmoidal function given above would strictly reach 1 only asymptotically.
-Mizer instead sets the function equal to 1 already at the species' maximum size, taken from the compulsory w_max column in the species parameter data frame.
+Mizer instead sets the function equal to 1 already at a size taken from the w_repro_max column in the species parameter data frame, if it exists, or otherwise from the w_max column.
 Also, for computational simplicity, any proportion smaller than 1e-8 is set to 0.

 Investment into reproduction